Best Project Management Tools for Finance Teams 2026: Ranked & Reviewed

 Smartsheet

-If your finance team lives in Excel, Smartsheet is going to feel like coming home — except everything actually works.
-It's built around a grid interface that feels instantly familiar but adds real project management muscle underneath.
-For financial workflows like budget tracking, close checklists, and financial audits, this is my top pick in 2026.
+If your finance team lives in Excel, Smartsheet feels like coming home — except everything actually works.
+It's built around a grid interface that feels instantly familiar but with real project management power underneath.
+For budget tracking, close checklists, and financial audits, this is my top pick in 2026.

-What sets it apart for finance specifically is its combination of formula support, conditional formatting, and automated approval workflows.
-You can build a month-end close tracker that looks like a spreadsheet but behaves like a workflow engine.
-That's a genuinely powerful combination — and honestly, I think Smartsheet is one of the most underrated tools in this entire space.
-People write it off as "Excel but online" and miss everything that's actually interesting about it.
+What makes it stand out for finance is the formula support, conditional formatting, and automated approval workflows working together.
+Build a month-end close tracker that looks like a spreadsheet but acts like a workflow engine.
+That's genuinely powerful — and honestly, Smartsheet gets underrated.
+People dismiss it as "Excel but online" and completely miss what's actually interesting about it.

 Key Features